Pier Pressure (Arrested Development): Plot

-Michael (Jason Bateman) is disappointed with George Michael (Michael Cera)'s latest test grade of A-minus, while Lindsay (Portia de Rossi) is impressed with Maeby (Alia Shawkat)'s C-minus because she didn't even study.
-Michael and Lindsay remember how George Sr. (Jeffrey Tambor) used a one-armed former employee named J. Walter Weatherman (Steve Ryan) to scare his children into learning life lessons.
-Lucille (Jessica Walter) asks Michael and Lindsay to help her doctor receipts before handing them in to the SEC, to which they both decline, with Maeby being forced to help as punishment.
+Michael is disappointed with George Michael's latest test grade of A-minus, while Lindsay is impressed with Maeby's C-minus because she did not even study.
+Michael and Lindsay remember how George Sr. used a one-armed former employee named J. Walter Weatherman to scare his children into learning life lessons.
+Lucille asks Michael and Lindsay to help her doctor receipts before handing them in to the SEC, to which they both decline, with Maeby being forced to help as punishment.
 Michael overhears George Michael berate himself as he struggles with a math problem and tells him to take some time off.
-At the banana stand, Buster (Tony Hale) tells George Michael that Lucille Austero's (Liza Minnelli) vertigo is acting up and asks to obtain some marijuana for her.
+At the banana stand, Buster tells George Michael that Lucille Austero's vertigo is acting up and asks to obtain some marijuana for her.
 Michael finds his son working and chides him for not taking time off, giving him $20 to spend on himself.
 Buster then gives George Michael $225 to buy the marijuana.

-Lucille gives a brooch that Lindsay always wanted to Maeby, who is excited to make her mother jealous but is bothered by a remark Lucille makes about her freckles.
-George Michael doesn't find Gob (Will Arnett) on the yacht and leaves a note asking if he can buy him some marijuana.
+Lucille gives a brooch that Lindsay always wanted to Maeby, who is excited to make her mother jealous but bothered by a remark Lucille makes about her freckles.
+George Michael does not find Gob on the yacht and leaves a note asking if he can buy him some marijuana.
 Gob does, but tells Michael, who quizzes George Michael.
 Michael visits George Sr. to get the contact information of J. Walter Weatherman to teach George Michael a lesson, but George Sr. tells Michael he should just talk to his son.
 With Gob's help, Michael hires some "Hot Cops" (strippers in policeman costumes) to stage a fake drug bust.
-Lindsay finds out that her daughter got the brooch she always wanted, but when Lucille begins to criticize Maeby, she decides she's spent enough time with her grandmother.
+Lindsay finds out that her daughter got the brooch she always wanted, but when Lucille begins to criticize Maeby, she decides she has spent enough time with her grandmother.

-George Michael heads for the yacht to pick up the marijuana, and Gob flashes the lights, leading two men to appear with a bag of marijuana and George Michael to reluctantly complete the deal.
+George Michael heads for the yacht to pick up the marijuana, and Gob flashes the lights, leading two men to appear with a bag of marijuana and George Michael to complete the deal.
 The "Hot Cops" appear but start dancing around, and Michael appears and tells George Michael a lesson has been instilled.
 Buster comes forward and admits that the marijuana was for him, not George Michael.
 Two real drug dealers, having seen Gob's light flashing, come forward with a supply of marijuana.
-Before Gob can explain, a police boat appears and the dealers, thinking they were set up, pull out their guns, and Michael and Gob become trapped in a gun battle.
-One of the dealers loses an arm, but it is revealed that the man is J. Walter Weatherman.
-Michael realizes that his father had taught him an elaborate lesson: not to teach lessons.
-Maeby gives Lindsay the brooch, and Michael encourages George Michael to be honest with him.
-George Michael admits that he has a crush on Maeby, but Michael thinks he's joking.
+Before Gob can explain, a police boat appears.
+The dealers, thinking they were set up, pull out their guns, and Michael and Gob become trapped in a gun battle.
+One of the dealers loses an arm, but it is revealed that the man is J. Walter Weatherman, who says George Sr. was teaching him a lesson: not to teach lessons.
+Maeby gives Lindsay the brooch.
+Michael encourages George Michael to be honest with him, but when he admits that he has a crush on Maeby, Michael reacts with denial.